-Foreign nationals who are qualified skilled workers, see section 6-1 first paragraph, who do not require a visa and who are seeking employment, see section 6-1 first paragraph

-, may stay without a residence permit for a period of up to six months.
-It is a condition that the foreign national has sufficient funds for the stay and the return journey, see section 10, first paragraph (b) of the Act and section 3-5 of the Regulations.
+Foreign nationals who are qualified skilled workers, see section 6-1 first paragraph, who do not require a visa and who are seeking employment, see section 6-1 first paragraph and section 6-2, may stay without a residence permit for a period of up to six months.
+A condition is that the foreign national has sufficient funds for the stay and the return journey, see section 10, first paragraph (b) of the Act and section 3-5 of the Regulations.
 The foreign national must also have such travel or sickness insurance as is mentioned in section 3-4a, second paragraph, of the Regulations.